virtser/octopress/source/about/index.markdown

 footer: false
 ---

-I was born in *Moscow* (Russia) at 1977.
-When I was 15 years old my parents decided that their children must have a brightet feature and a better place to live in.
-That's how I moved to *Tel-Aviv* (Israel).
-I'm maried and have two wonderful boys that keep me busy. ;-)
+I'm a tech junkie.
+Actively following Twitter, reading RSS feeds on daily basis, love to play with new toys, install new apps, hack different stuff and post about it.

-I work over 5 years in [eToro](http://etoro.com) as R&D teams manager, web developer at my past.
-We are building the worlds largest social investment network called [Openbook](http://openbook.etoro.com) which helps people to smartly invest their money.
+I work in [eToro](http://etoro.com) as R&D teams manager  (web developer at my past).
+We are building the social investment network called [Openbook](http://openbook.etoro.com) which supposed to help people invest their money smartly.
+Working there is challenging, eToro is developing, we need to think scale.

 I'm an enthusiast photographer.
 I have started my photography hobby about 10 years ago.
 I shoot mostly landscape and street photography.
 You can find my photos at [500px](http://500px.com/virtser) or on my [flickr](http://www.flickr.com/photos/poison-dv/) page.

+I'm married and have two wonderful boys that keep me busy.
+Currently live in *Tel-Aviv* (Israel).
+Born and raised in *Moscow* (Russia).
+Speak: Hebrew, Russian and English.

+If you want to contact me, [follow](http://twitter.com/poison_dv) my Twitter or email: *david.virtser@gmail.com*